svalkiers/clusTCR/README.md

 The next step is to generate a `clusTCR.Clustering` object.
 The `Clustering` method takes two arguments:

-1. A series of CDR3 amino acid sequences.
+1. A `pandas.Series` of CDR3 amino acid sequences.
 2. The desired clustering method.
-Currently, `clusTCR` contains three clustering approaches: MCL-based clustering, faiss-based clustering, and a two-step clustering procedure which combines the first two methods for an increase in speed and accuracy.
+Currently, `clusTCR` contains three clustering approaches: **MCL-based clustering, faiss-based clustering, and a two-step clustering** procedure which combines the first two methods for an increase in speed and accuracy.
+Valid options are: *mcl*, *faiss* or *two-step*.
+We recommend using *mcl* for data sets containing < 50,000 CDR3 sequences, and *two-step* for all data sets with > 50,000 sequences.

 To perform the actual clustering, you will need to execute the `cluster_sequences()` method on the newly created object.